Mikkek/first_rust_project/README.md

 # first_rust_project
- My first project in rust
+my first project in rust

+--THIS PROJECT IS MADE FOLLOWING THE RUST PROGRAMMING LANGUAGE BOOK AS A GUIDE--